Optimal Information Acquisition Under Intervention: Analysis

 At this point it is instructive to think on the special case in which there is no intervention by the PM, which is the standard setting in the forecasting literature.
 That case corresponds to $(\mu=0, \sigma^2=0)$ in our model.
 From (\ref{eq: ex ante problem 3}) we see that in that situation the forecaster's ex-ante problem becomes

 The intuition of the no-intervention case is simple.
 Absent intervention, the problem of the forecaster reduces to that of predicting the state $\theta$.
-Given his MSE loss, his best interim prediction is the conditional expectation of the state given his signal, and therefore his optimal interim loss is the conditional variance of the state given his signal, which is given by the first term in (\ref{eq: forecaster's ex ante problem no intervention}).(With a Gaussian information structure the conditional variance of the state is a constant.)
+Given his MSE loss, his best interim prediction is the conditional expectation of the state given his signal, and therefore his optimal interim loss is the conditional variance of the state given his signal, which is given by the first term in (\ref{eq: forecaster's ex ante problem no intervention}).
+(With a Gaussian information structure the conditional variance of the state is a constant.)
 Hence, his ex-ante problem in the no-intervention case is to choose his signal's precision $k$ trading-off expected losses from predicting the state with the cost of acquiring precision.

-The intuition of the no-intervention case helps to understand that of the setting with PM's intervention.
-In the more complex case with PM intervention the forecaster trades-off expected forecast errors of the state with the cost of precision too, as in the simpler no-intervention setting.
+The intuition of the no-intervention case helps to understand that of PM's intervention.
+In the more complex case with PM intervention the forecaster also trades-off expected forecast errors of the state with the cost of precision, as in the simpler no-intervention setting.
 However, PM's intervention changes the variability of the outcome through her action.
-In particular, the variance of the outcome due to uncertainty about the state is strictly reduced due to PM's intervention if and only if
+In particular, the variance of the outcome due to uncertainty about the state is strictly reduced by the PM's intervention if and only if

 and it is strictly increased if and only if the strict inequality is reversed.
 When condition (\ref{eq: PM correction factor}) holds, the forecaster expects the outcome $y$ to be less variable than in the no-intervention case, because the PM corrects part of the state with her action, and therefore that portion of the state does not translate into variability of the outcome $y$.
 Hence, the forecaster expects lower forecast errors for any given level of precision.
-On the other hand, when condition (\ref{eq: PM correction factor}) is reversed, PM's intervention reinforces the effect of the state on the outcome, and therefore the forecaster expects higher errors for any given level of precision.
+On the other hand, when condition (\ref{eq: PM correction factor}) is reversed, PM's intervention reinforces the effect of the state on the outcome, and therefore the forecaster expects higher errors for any given level of the signal's precision.

 The discussion in the preceding two paragraphs leads to the following result. \begin{proposition} In the forecaster's problem with intervention: \begin{enumerate} \item The optimal precision $k^*$ is weakly lower than in the no-intervention case if